-As you must know by now, I always advocate for natural light in food photography.
-Its unique qualities enhance the colors and shapes of the food, and the combination of natural light with food just feels and looks right to me.
+As you must know by now, we always advocate for natural light in food photography.
+Its unique qualities enhance the colors and shapes of the food, and the combination of natural light with food just feels and looks right.
 But sometimes daylight is not reliable or available for a shoot and you have to switch to artificial lights.
-Maybe you have experimented with a table lamp or turned on extra lights in your kitchen, and if not, I encourage you to give your lights a try and study the resulting photos.
+Maybe you have experimented with a table lamp or turned on extra lights in your kitchen, and if not, we encourage you to give your lights a try and study the resulting photos.
 Most likely you'll find that you want more control over quantity, quality, and direction of the light.
-When I have to choose artificial lights I usually first go to fluorescent lights, but when I need more power, control, or portability, I turn to my speedlights.
-(Officially only Canon calls its line of hot shoe flashes speedlights, but it has become the catch-all term for small off camera flashes.)
-Since most food photography takes place on a small tabletop scene the power of these little flashes is all I need.

 Diffuse and Diffuse Again

 First thing, if you are trying to replicate natural light, do not put your flash on your camera's hot shoe!
-Instead, mount it on a lightstand to the side of your setup.
+Instead, mount it on a light stand to the side of your setup.
 When you take a test shot you will see that the flash creates a very strong and harsh light.
-You can use an umbrella, bounce it off the wall, or as I did in my set-up, use a softbox to diffuse the light.
+You can use an umbrella, bounce it off the wall use a softbox to diffuse the light.
 If the light is still too harsh place a diffusion screen in front of the softbox for double diffusion.

 Which Flash Should I Get?